Falcon-Punch/Advanced-Keylogger/README.md

 ### Goals for project:

 * Learn about ethical hacking, computer security and cryptography
+* Find a way to implement threading (generally for more practice)
-* Create a program that is undetectable by anti-virus software
+* Aim to create a program that is undetectable by anti-virus software
-* Program will encrypt all key logs
+* Implement encryption to all key logs
-* Key logs will be written to a file and sent to my email
+* Encrypted key logs will be written to a file and sent to user's email
-* Method of decrypting file sent to my email
+* Include method of decrypting file sent to user's email

 ### Encoding via Base64: